-- 2. Be sure ALL connections are tested for leakage. - Open the main valve slowly to avoid a fast rush of propane to flow-limiting device causing gas to "freeze". - 4.
+- Be sure ALL fittings are tight.
+Always use two wrenches for brass connections. - 2.
+Be sure ALL connections are tested for leakage. - 3.
+Open the main valve slowly to avoid a fast rush of propane to flow-limiting device causing propane to "freeze". - 4.
 Listen carefully for a "hissing" sound longer than one second may indicate a gas leak.
 Close valve and search for leak.

-Should you experience a gas "freeze-up", close the main valve and wait 15 minutes before trying again.
+Should you experience a propane "freeze-up", close the main valve and wait 15 minutes before trying again.
 Keep the container valve(s) closed when traveling.
 Some states prohibit traveling with the propane container valves open, especially in underground tunnels or on expressways.